Should I bring a gift to a funeral? Memorial Gift Etiquette Explained

 Tip: Always ask if you can stay and visit, and give them the option to just have you drop it off at the door or on the doorstep.
 Some grieving people have days when they need to be alone; others feel alone and appreciate the company.
 Be ok with either.

 At the end of this article we address a few common questions about memorial gift etiquette and funerals.
-But first, here are a few ideas for what to bring to a funeral, and what to send when you can’t attend.
+But first, here are a few ideas for what to give at a funeral, and what to send when you can’t attend.

 5 Memorial Gift Ideas To Bring To The Funeral